JunyiZhu-AI/JunyiZhu-AI.github.io/_pages/about.md

 Before my PhD, I earned my Master's degree from the Karlsruhe Institute of Technology in Germany, specializing in information technologies and vehicle engineering.
 During my Master's program, I worked on several research projects addressing autonomous driving problems using AI at the Institute of Measurement and Control Systems and the Research Center for Information Technology in Karlsruhe.

-I'm currently on the job market and welcome anyone interested to reach out!💪
+I'm currently on the job market 💪 and welcome anyone interested to reach out!

-我目前正在找工作，有任何机会欢迎联系！💪
+我目前正在找工作💪，有任何机会欢迎联系！